Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 Once you turn it on, the NEO U9-H sports the familiar Metro launcher found on nearly every MINIX TV box of that era.

-Most of the icons aren’t actually programs to launch, but folders that you can customize to fit your tastes.
+Most icons aren’t programs to launch but folders you can customize to fit your tastes.
 It takes a little extra time to set up initially, but it’s a much more customized experience once it’s done.

-Adding a program to a folder is super-easy and is done in only a few clicks.
+Adding a program to a folder is easy and done in only a few clicks.

-The only other major difference is in the Settings screen.
-The MINIX U9-H came out at a time when Google was trying to get more visual and shift things away from boring menus.
+The only other significant difference is in the Settings screen.
+The MINIX U9-H came out when Google tried to get more visual and shift things away from boring menus.

 Firmware Updates